fromheten/fromheten.github.io/_posts/2018-04-03-Simple-S_expression_parser_in_OCaml.md

 Here follows a simple parser for S-expressions into an OCaml data structure.
 I'm publishing it in hopes that it may be useful for someone needing a no-nonsense parser, and for myself to refer to in playing with programming languages.

+It's a modified port of a simple parser written by Jesper Oskarsson in and for his language [Reuse](https://github.com/redien/reuse-lang).

 ## Examples
 ```
 'I am a symbol with spaces'